dudeperf3ct/llm-parallelism-pytorch/README.md

 Optional flags:
 - `--select all` to analyze each trace window and save under `reports/<name>/run_<idx>_<ts>/`.
 - `--enable-multiprocessing` to parse traces with multiprocessing.

+>[!NOTE]
+> Each experiment produces a trace file for each rank that can be viewed at [perfetto UI](https://ui.perfetto.dev/).
+This provides detailed breakdown of CUDA streams and CPU threads.
+It shows the compute time for all the operations taking place on GPU and CPU.